UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 In addition to the linear model giving us a sense of the relationship, we can also see the residual values (the distance between each point and the curve), the standard error of the measures, and even calculated probability values (p-values) for hypothesis testing.
 In fact this summary gives us great information if we are interested in t-values, R squared values, or F-statistics!

-For now, let's revise our earlier sentence in the text to add more information such as the following text.  `Based on a scatter plot of temperature and chirping and a correlation test, it seems that as temperature increases one degree, the rate of chirping increases about 4.2 chirps per minute.`
+For now, let's revise our earlier sentence in the text to add more information such as the following text:

+`Based on a scatter plot of temperature and chirping and a correlation test, it seems that as temperature increases one degree, the rate of chirping increases about 4.2 chirps per minute.`

 Save the file, knit, write a commit message, and ***commit***.

+Again, if you get an error related to the duplicate label 'temp', it is because the summary chunk should be only one chunk that w we wrote the above code in.

 #### Temperture across species